DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-08-teachers-leaving-schools.md

 The research also highlighted that the process of a teacher leaving their school could be quite long, involving many steps with lots of people and organisations to inform.

-Telling the Department for Education about it within our service is often the very last step – if they even remember to do so.
+Using our service to tell the Department for Education is often the very last step – if they even remember to do so.

 Some participants said they would expect the provider of the early career training to tell us instead.